zhengchengc/laizhu/content/posts/second_post.md

 ### 21. What are the things that need to be aware when use Serializable

+Implement the Serializable interface when you need to store a copy of the object, send them to another process which runs on the same system or over the network.
+It makes storing and sending objects easy.
+It has nothing to do with security.

 ## Architecture questions

 ### 1. How does a microservice architecture work?
 What are the advantages and disadvantages?